ghananigans/codility-lesson-solutions/README.md

-My solutions to Codility's online lesson tasks
+My solutions to Codility's online lessons' tasks
 ==============================================

 All tasks and solutions will be sorted into the appropriate lessons, exactly like how codility organizes them.